 Chiang Mai Historical Houses and Buildings

 We have put together a listing of some of the most charming Chiang Mai Historical houses and buildings.
 Any of these buildings can feature in a customized tour of Chiang Mai.
+They are part of the Tangible Heritage of Chiang Mai.

 Chiang Mai First Church

 In 1867 Rev. Daniel Mc Gilvary and his family arrived in Chiang Mai.
 He founded the First Church.
 Dr.Marion Cheek, another American missionary, designed and built the wooden church around 1890.
-In 1968 the new Chiang Mai First Presbyterian Church opened on Charoenrat Road, less than a kilometre north of the First Church.
+In 1968 the new Chiang Mai First Presbyterian Church opened on Charoenrat Road, less than a kilometer north of the First Church.
 The old wooden church is now part of the compound of a school.
 The church is one of the most iconic Chiang Mai historical buildings.

 The Sri Prakad Hotel was built over 100 years ago.
-The building was a primary school for a while, then a private zoo and later on the city’s first printing shop.
+The building was a primary school for a while, then a private zoo, and later on the city’s first printing shop.
 In the 1930s Luang Sri Prakad, Chiang Mai’s first member of parliament took over the house.
 After World War Two he turned it into a hotel and named it after him.
 At first, the hotel had only 16 rooms.
 In 1965 a building was added.
 The hotel was operational until the mid-2000s.
-In 2011 hosted an exhibition of the photographs of Boonserm Satrabhaya, who is a relative of the family who owns the hotel.
+In 2011 hosted an exhibition of the photographs of the late Boonserm Satrabhaya, who is a relative of the family who owns the hotel.

 Chiang Mai Railway Station

-Chiang Mai Arts and Cultural Center
+The Chiang Mai Arts and Cultural Center

 The old Chiang Mai Provincial Hall is now the Chiang Mai Arts and Cultural Center.
 It is a beautiful building.
 Here was once the “Inthakhin” ancient city pillar, before it was moved to Wat Chedi Luang.
-The building dates back from 1924.
-It was used initially as the central administrative office of the Monthon Phayap – Siam’s administrative unit.
+The building dates back to 1924.
+It was used initially as the central administrative office of the Monthon Payap – Siam’s administrative unit.
 Later it served as the Provincial Hall of Chiang Mai.
 After a renovation, it became an Arts and Cultural Center.

 Lanna Folklife Museum

-This Thai-colonial-style building dates back from 1935.
+This Thai-colonial-style building dates back to 1935.
 It was the Provincial Court and now houses the Lanna Folklife Museum.
 This imaginative museum re-creates Lanna village life in a series of life-size dioramas.
-These explain everything from lai·krahm pottery stencilling and fon lep (a mystical Lanna dance featuring long metal fingernails) to the intricate symbolism of different elements of Lanna-style monasteries.
+These explain everything from lai·krahm pottery stenciling and fon lep (a mystical Lanna dance featuring long metal fingernails) to the intricate symbolism of different elements of Lanna-style monasteries.
 It’s well worth a visit if you have time.

 Lanna Architecture Center

 This Architecture Center is set in a beautiful building.
-Formerly owned by prince Jao Maha In, this handsome mansion, built in a hybrid Lanna and European style between 1889 and 1893, houses a small education centre with some interesting models showing the changing face of Lanna architecture through the centuries.
+Formerly owned by prince Jao Maha In, this handsome mansion, built in a hybrid Lanna and European style between 1889 and 1893, houses a small education center with some interesting models showing the changing face of Lanna architecture through the centuries.
 It is one of the most beautiful Chiang Mai Historical Buildings.

 Khum Chao Burirat